mahouboy23/IB-notes/web app.md

     - shows the subject (for each teacher user shows there subject)
 - **Structure:**
     - Class list component displaying classes.
-    - Clickable links to access individual class details (simple details like age and stuf).

 ### 4. **Teacher Interface:**